Alex Pentland: Career

-In 2011 Tim O’Reilly named him one of the world's seven most powerful data scientists along with Larry Page, then CEO of Google and the CTO of the Department of Health and Human Services.
+In 2011 Tim O’Reilly named him one of the world's seven most powerful data scientists, along with Larry Page, then CEO of Google, and the CTO of the Department of Health and Human Services.
 Recent invited keynotes include annual meetings of U.S. National Academy of Engineering, OECD, G20, World Bank, and JP Morgan.

-Pentland's research focuses on next-gen Web infrastructure, AI, Computational Social Science, and Privacy.
+Pentland's research focuses on next-gen AI, computational social science, and cybersecurity.
 His research helps people better understand the "physics" of their social environment, and helps individuals, companies and communities to reinvent themselves to be safer, more productive, and more creative.
 He has previously been a pioneer in wearable computing, ventures technology for developing nations, and image understanding.
 His research has been featured in Nature, Science, and Harvard Business Review, as well as being the focus of TV features on BBC World, Discover and Science channels.

 Companies co-founded or incubated by Pentland's lab include the largest rural health care service delivery system in the world, the advertising arm of Alibaba, the identity authentication technology that powers India's digital identity system Aadhaar, and rural service outlets for India's largest payment solutions provider.

-More recent companies include Ginger.io (mental health services), CogitoCorp.com (AI coaching for interaction management), SCRT.network (Web3 confidential smart contracts), Wise Systems (delivery planning and optimization), Sila Money (stable bank and stablecoin), Akoya (secure, privacy-preserving financial interactions), FortifID (digital identity), Metha.ai (microbiome interventions for GHG reduction and health), and Array Insights (federated medical data analytics).
+More recent companies include Ginger.io (mental health services), CogitoCorp.com (AI coaching for interaction management), SCRT.network (Web3 confidential smart contracts), Wise Systems (delivery planning and optimization), Sila Money (stable bank and stablecoin), Akoya (secure, privacy-preserving financial interactions), FortifID (digital identity), Alphabiome.ai (microbiome interventions for health), and Array Insights (federated medical data analytics).

-Pentland, along with colleagues William J. Mitchell and Kent Larson at the Massachusetts Institute of Technology are credited with first exploring the concept of a living laboratory.
+Pentland, along with colleagues William J. Mitchell and Kent Larson at the Massachusetts Institute of Technology, are credited with first exploring the concept of a living laboratory.
 They argued that a living lab represents a user-centric research methodology for sensing, prototyping, validating and refining complex solutions in multiple and evolving real life contexts.
 Nowadays, several living lab descriptions and definitions are available from different sources.